alexiob/umya_spreadsheet_ex/docs/conditional_formatting.md

 - **Cell Value Rules**: Format cells based on comparison with values (greater than, less than, equal to, etc.)
 - **Color Scales**: Apply color gradients based on cell values
 - **Data Bars**: Show horizontal bars in cells proportional to their values
+- **Icon Sets**: Display different icons based on cell values for visual data representation
 - **Top/Bottom Rules**: Highlight top or bottom values/percentages in a range
+- **Above/Below Average Rules**: Highlight cells above or below the average value of a range
 - **Text Rules**: Format cells based on text content (contains, begins with, etc.)

 All conditional formatting functionality is available through the `UmyaSpreadsheet.ConditionalFormatting` module.